khatri-raj/Real-Estate-Portal/README.md

-# Real Estate App using React as Frontend and Django as Backend by Rajan Gautam
+# Real Estate App using React as Frontend and Django as Backend by Raj Khatri
 ## Steps to Run the Application

 Pull the repository into your device and run it as you used to run Django Application.